 Have you noticed diarrhea as an additional symptom of your bloating and discomfort?

 If this is correlating with an increase in dairy products since you became pregnant, it might be you are lactose intolerant.
 Some people with mild intolerance do not notice symptoms unless they increase their consumption of dairy.

 Decreasing foods high in sodium can also help decrease bloating.
-During pregnancy your body has a lot more fluid (blood) than it is used to and any foods excessively salty are sure to cause extra bloat.
-So baby may have you craving french fries but maybe you can go for carrot sticks with a dip instead.
+During pregnancy, your body has a lot more fluid (blood) than it is used to and any foods excessively salty are sure to cause extra bloat.
+So the baby may have you craving french fries but maybe you can go for carrot sticks with a dip instead.
 It’s always recommended to have a well-balanced diet, especially rich in fruits and vegetables.

 Editor's Note:Katelyn Holt RN, BSN, BC

 2. Small and Slow Is The Way To Go